 5. How much commission do you make?

-To understand the broker’s motivation, you should ask how their commission structure works.
-This may help you determine whether or not there is a conflict of interest at play.
+To understand the broker’s motivation, you should ask how their commission structure works, which may help you determine whether or not there is a conflict of interest at play.

 6. Do you have any testimonials?